naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 In the past 3 months, I've spent more time pair-programming than I did in my entire career beforehand.
 Pair-programming is the best substitute we have to co-locating in our current distributed environment.
 I use it for everything, and do it often.

 * I got ramped up very quickly on my team's architecture and codebases.
-Pivotal Labs, a boutique software consultancy that practices XP, has written a pretty [good article](https://www.pivotaltracker.com/blog/how-pair-programming-and-mob-programming-help-quickly-onboard-new-software-engineers) about this.
+Pivotal Labs, a boutique software consultancy that practices XP, has written a pretty [good article](https://www.pivotaltracker.com/blog/how-pair-programming-and-mob-programming-help-quickly-onboard-new-software-engineers) about how XP is great for onboarding new engineers.
-* I've spent hours getting unblocked and helping my teammates in configuring their local environment / IDE for various parts of the platform.
+* I've spent hours getting unblocked and helping my teammates configure their local environment / IDE.
 (We're a polyglot team with front-end, back-end, database, and ETL components)
 * I've been able to triage and isolate bugs much faster in pair-debugging sessions, preventing myself from "spinning my wheels" if I've been stuck on a problem for an hour or more.
 * As a team, we've been able to gather consensus and coordinate much more effectively because a discussion about the spec can highlight different assumptions we have about the same requirements, leading to clarifications and shared understanding about what we're trying to do